 LEADERSHIP OF THE COMMISSION IN BRAZIL

-- Co-chair: Sandro Nunes, Head of Trade Finance & Local Lending Product at Citi
+- Chair: Sandro Nunes, Head of Trade Payables Finance Latam at Citi

-- Co-chair: Flávia Niccoli, Trade & Supply Chain Finance Product Manager at Bank of America
+- Vice-chair: Flávia Niccoli, Trade & Supply Chain Finance Product Manager at Bank of America

-- Co-chair: Fernando Gomes, Partner at Pinheiro Neto Advogados
+- Vice-chair: Fernando Gomes, Partner at Pinheiro Neto Advogados

-- Co-chair: Alex Hatanaka, Partner at Mattos Filho Advogados
+- Vice-chair: Alex Hatanaka, Partner at Mattos Filho Advogados